-Right now, we see a four-pronged strategy for advocacy while the budget process is in the House:
+Right now, we see a four-pronged strategy for advocacy while the budget process is in the Senate:

-Writing to the Governor to request that he ask the legislature to not repeal the Film Bureau statute;
+Writing to the Governor to request that he ask the Senate to not repeal the Film Bureau statute;

-Advocating with your own Representatives and others you may personally know; and
+Advocating with your own Senators and others you may personally know; and

 Encouraging other film and media folks to do all of the above.